Rhyno: Return to TNA (2014)

 On June 20, 2014, Rhino returned to TNA during the Impact Wrestling tapings, as he attacked Bully Ray on behalf of Ethan Carter III to help him win a Tables match, re-establishing himself as a heel in the process.
 On the July 24 episode of Impact Wrestling, Rhino, Ethan Carter III and Rockstar Spud defeated Tommy Dreamer, Bully Ray, and Devon in a 6-man New York City street fight.
 On the August 7 episode of Impact Wrestling, Rhino, Ethan Carter III, Snitsky, and Rycklon faced Team 3D, Tommy Dreamer and Al Snow in an Eight-Man Hardcore War but lost the match.
 On the August 20 episode of Impact Wrestling, EC3 blamed Rhino for Dixie Carter being put through a table two weeks prior and viciously attacked him.
 This turned Rhino face once again.
 On the August 28 episode, Ethan Carter III defeated him.
 On the September 18 episode, he did it again in an NYC Street Fight.
-This was Rhino's final TNA appearance and his profile was moved to the Alumni section of TNA's website on February 13, 2015.
+Rhino's profile was moved to the Alumni section of TNA's website on February 13, 2015, following his departure.